arcana-network/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 ## Receive NFTs

-To receive NFTs, refer to the **Token Assets** tab and click **Receive**.
-This will open up a wallet screen displaying the wallet address and the QR code.
+In the **Token Assets** tab click **Receive**.
+This will bring up the wallet screen displaying the wallet address and the QR code.
 You can copy the wallet account address or the QR code for the wallet account and share it with the NFT sender to receive an NFT.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_receive.gif" width="20%"/><br></br><br></br>